I bet you’re here because you’ve been eyeing those kitchen scraps destined for the bin and thought, “There’s got to be a better way, right?”

 Why does this matter?

-Methane is a major player in global warming, trapping heat in the atmosphere.
+Methane is a major contributor to global warming, trapping heat in the atmosphere.
 The more organic waste we send to landfills, the more methane we contribute to the atmosphere.
 It’s a vicious cycle – our food waste not only takes up precious landfill space but also exacerbates climate change.

 Composting allows the organic waste to decompose aerobically (with oxygen) to help facilitate the decaying process, which means little to no methane.

 This process also encourages the growth of friendly microbes that capture carbon from the atmosphere and lock it away in the soil.
-It’s like hitting the reverse button on pollution.
-So when we compost, we’re not just avoiding harmful methane emissions from landfills, we’re actively pulling carbon out of the air.
+So when we compost food scraps, we’re not just avoiding harmful methane emissions from landfills, we’re actively pulling carbon out of the air.

-Then there’s the added bonus of turning everyday waste into a valuable resource – what gardeners affectionally refer to as ‘black gold.’
+Then there’s the added bonus of turning everyday waste into a valuable resource.

 Packed with beneficial microorganisms, compost kicks life into even the sleepiest of soils.
 It’s a nutrient powerhouse for your garden, boosting plant growth as well as helping the earth hold onto water like a sponge.
 This is especially beneficial in Australia during our dryer months.